viQcinese/fullcycle_gpg/README.md

-# fullcycle_gpg
+## Summary

-This is a sample of a GPG signed commit
+This repository is a showcase of a commit with GPG verification